 A glimpse into the working environment of interventional cardiologists

-What risks are physicians exposed to in the cardiac catheter laboratory?
+What risks are physicians exposed to in the cardiac catheterization laboratory?

 A worrying picture emerges from several studies and surveys of interventional cardiologists.
 Fifty percent of them have cataract precursors of the eye lens .
 They also see a high frequency of atherosclerosis of left-side neck vessels , and up to 85 percent of those reported of either spinal complaints or muscle pain .
 These orthopedic concerns can be attributed to the weight of radiation protection garments and resulting postural damage.

-"In addition,” Dr. Brandt stresses, “we are seeing a worrying cluster of aggressive brain tumors among interventional cardiologists who have worked in catheter laboratories for many years.
+"In addition,” Dr. Brandt stresses, “we are seeing a worrying cluster of aggressive brain tumors among interventional cardiologists who have worked in interventional labs for many years.
 These occur on the left side in 85 percent of the cases, i.e. on the side of the radiation source, and have a very poor prognosis."